muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 which can only be produced at temperatures well in excess of 1,000,000
-K. (The width of Lymanα lines further demonstrates that temperatures in the corona range from 2.6 x106 K at 1.5 solar radius to 1.2 x106 K at 4 solar radii15).
+K. (The width of Lymanα lines further demonstrates that temperatures in the corona range from 2.6 x106 K at 1.5 solar radius to 1.2 x106 K at 4 solar radii [15]).
 This finding of very hot temperatures in the corona presented a major problem for solar theory.
 Thus, a temperature within the corona (>1,000,000 K) which exceeded that of the photosphere (~6,000 K) indicated a violation of the 2nd Law of